 - For the other half, I put it and all its marinade (plus additional water) in my Instant Pot and let it cook on high pressure for 45 minutes.

 After taste testing both pork shoulders, we decided that using the Instant Pot mojo pork was the way to go.
+So that’s what I’d recommend.
+Use your favorite mojo-type seasonings, and then cook your pork shoulder in the Instant Pot.

 We also went with the shreds because we loved the fresh citrus flavor of the pork marinade and wanted it to carry through to the pizza.

 It is totally your call.
 You can use small slices of oven-roast pork or shreds of Instant Pot pork.
-It’s completely dependent upon what flavor you are looking for in your Ultimate Cubano Pizza!
+It’s completely dependent upon what flavor you are looking for in your Ultimate Cuban Pizza!

-Tips for Making It Delicious
+Tips for Making Your Cuban Pizza Delicious

 - Use the best crust possible.
 For me, that generally means homemade, but you can also use fresh dough you buy from a local pizza place or from the deli section at the grocery store